CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/index.md

 ### Scrollbar

-When the scrollbar is at the right end, you can add measures by pressing the right scroll button or press ++shift++ with mouse scroll down.
+When the scrollbar is at the right end, you can add measures by pressing the right scroll button or press ++ctrl++ with mouse scroll down.

 \* By holding down the middle mouse button while moving the mouse in the piano roll, you can perform a quick scroll.